ApprenticeAI/frapy/docs/topics/settings.rst

 Scope: ``frapy.downloadermiddlewares.robotstxt``

-If enabled, Scrapy will respect robots.txt policies.
+If enabled, Frapy will respect robots.txt policies.
 For more information see :ref:`topics-dlmw-robots`.

 .. note::